Enchoseon/potato/README.md

 # potato

 A pomodoro timer for the shell.
+This fork sends toasts and enables Do Not Disturb.

+This is just a tweak for my pesonal use, it's not an "improved" version.

 ## Credits
 Notification sound (notification.wav, originally